xoseperez/basicstation-docker/README.md

 ### Advanced configuration

-In some special cases you might want to specify the radio configuration in detail (frequencies, power, ...). ~~This will also be the case when you want to use more than one concentrator on the same gateway, using the same BasicStation service~~.
+In some special cases you might want to specify the radio configuration in detail (frequencies, power, ...).
+This will also be the case when you want to use more than one concentrator on the same gateway, using the same BasicStation service.
 You can do that by mounting the `config` folder on your host machine and providing custom files, like a specific `station.conf` file.

 You can start by modifying the `docker-compose.yml` file to mount that folder locally: